embEDUx/documentation/src/background/design/linux.md

 before the build process.
 Two possible options to retrieve the sources are:

 * The User has to provide sources within the repository
-* The sources are downloaded before each build process
+* The sources have to be downloaded before each build process
-* Gentoo sources ebuild from with **Gentoo** is used
+* Gentoo sources ebuild together with **Gentoo** has to be used

 ## Build Steps
 The build process must include the following steps.